Some lessons leared.

 You have to go through a bit of this:

-[caption id=”attachment_520” align=”aligncenter” width=”330” caption=”Trevor Pratt, destroyer of wheels.”][/caption]
+[caption id=”attachment_520” align=”aligncenter” width=”330” caption=”Trevor Pratt, destroyer of wheels.”] [/caption]

 So that I can do this most of the time:

 Because I've seen those commuters honking their horns, crowding on the BART, who have worked all their lives and I can feel the frustration and pain in them.
-I'll never go there.
+I'll never go back.
 Money can be a dangerous addiction and I've felt it try and grasp at me already, but when that happens I usually just say f**k it and go for a ride.

 Heres to living the dream and looking forward to 23.